PragmaticPhil/BitBotPathFollow/README.md

 # BitBotPathFollow
 Use micro Python on micro:bit to program your bit:bit to retrace a path

-Conceived and written by Philip Meitiner - @PragmaticPhil Do with it what thou wilt.
+Concieved and written by Philip Meitiner - @PragmaticPhil.

+Do with it what thou wilt.

 Thanks to several people who helped me discover the vagaries of Python.